8.7 Fostering the creative use of new technologies

 On this page

 There exists no specific funding for fostering the creative use of new technologies, but some of the subsidized youth organisations focus on the creative use of new technologies, for instance:

-- Graffiti youth service wants to provide children and adolescents (6-30 years) the space and resources to experiment creatively with various (alternative) forms of communication (paint, drawing, fashion, theater, film, photo, music and text).
+- Graffiti youth service wants to provide children and adolescents (6-30 years) the space and resources to experiment creatively with various (alternative) forms of communication (paint, drawing, fashion, theatre, film, photo, music and text).